ussserrr/stm32pio/stm32pio-gui/README.md

 ## Installation

-The app requires PySide2 5.12+ package.
+The app requires PySide2 5.12+ package (Qt 5.12 respectively).
 It is available in all major package managers including pip, apt, brew and so on.
 More convenient installation process is coming in next releases.

 ## Usage